 Galeria De Tiendas At Manzana Kempinski Hotel

-Most of the stores here are on the super pricey end of the specter.
-You can find designer brands of clothing, shoes, and accessories as well as cosmetics and jewelry.
+Most of the stores here are on the super pricey end of the spectrum.
+You can find designer brands of clothing, shoes, and accessories, as well as cosmetics and jewelry.

-One positive thing about this mall is that there are hardly ever any queues – unless the coffee store has got new shipments of the golden brown coffee (which in the spring of 2022 is “impossible” to get in the whole of Cuba).
+One positive thing about this mall is that there are hardly ever any queues – unless the coffee store has got new shipments of the golden brown coffee (which in the spring of 2022 was “impossible” to get in the whole of Cuba – now it is better).

 Also read: The Havana Art Scene & Galleries